AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/additionalResources/studentPresentations.md

     1. *Object Shorthand*
     2. *What is proper code spacing?
 Using the videos and examples in this textbook, demonstrate what spacing you should use and why.*
 * **Class 14** -
+    1. *What is ESLINT?
+How can you use it to help you with spacing, errors, and bugs?
+What package do the JS211 repos come with to work with ESLINT?
+How do you use it?*
+    2. *What is and how do you use Prettier?*
 * **Class 15** -
 * **Class 16** -
     1. All Students: *In 2 minutes, pitch your graduation app to the class.
 What’s the problem?
 How does this app solve it?*